Tennessee Buy Sell Agreement Lawyers

 A life insurance policy can guaranty that sufficient funds are available for a buy-out in the event of a partner’s death.
 Depending upon how the buy/sell is structured, either the business will take out policies on each partner or the partners will take out policies on one another.
 Then, when the time comes, the policy proceeds are used to purchase the deceased’s interest from the estate.
 The insurance approach offers the advantages of ensuring sufficient funds and not burdening the business with a large, unexpected cash outlay.
 For the survivors, this approach provides up-front cash to handle estate expenses and provides money for the support of widowed spouses.

 The primary downside to life insurance is that it does not address all triggering events.
 However, if a policy with a cash value is selected, the cash surrender value can be used to defray some of the buy-out costs in the event of a different triggering event.
-A cash-value policy will be more expensive to the business, so whether a cheaper term life policy is a better choice will depend upon the business’s specific situation.
+A cash-value policy will be more expensive for the business, so whether a cheaper term life policy is a better choice will depend upon the business’s specific situation.